ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/programming-projects/number-comparison.md

 If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite passes and produces output as shown in the following output.
-Can you think of any additional test cases to add to the test suite?
-If you can, then go ahead and add them!
+Can you think of any additional tests to add to the test suite?
+If you can, then add them so that you can increase your confident in program correctness!

 ```shell
 collected 4 items